Here’s the true event that Inspired Malik (Malayalam Movie)

 The same scene has been recreated in Malik as well.

 It all started when a fight took off between a local goon and the public of Beemapally.
 Such fights weren’t uncommon in these areas.
 However, the situation was utilized by those in power to benefit their personal gains and police opened fire at Beemapally.

 The firing violated every known protocol listed by the judiciary and is cited as one of the worst and unfair police firing that ever happened in Kerala.

 You can listen to Joju George explaining the protocol in the movie Malik- use of tear gas or rubber bullets and if the situation is still out of control, shoot below the knee.
 But the police went straight for firing.

 To cover their faces and public image, the police made the entire incident look like a communal riot between the Muslims of Beemapally and Christians of Cheriyathura.
-They claimed that the Muslim men tried to sneak into Cheriyathura to attack the people there, but it was indeed untrue.
+They claimed that the Muslims who were killed, tried to sneak into Cheriyathura to attack the people there, but it was indeed untrue.
 The deceased men had no criminal background and earned their livelihood by doing faithful business.